cuplv/dai/README.txt

 # Running a specific analysis on a specific source file

-Given a domain `My_dom` of type `Abstract.Dom` and a JavaScript source file at `/path/to/foo.js`, the following snippet will build a CFG and DAIG, and fully evaluate the DAIG (i.e. compute a fixed-point on all paths from which program exit is reachable)
+Given a domain `My_dom` of type `Abstract.Dom` and a JavaScript source file at `/path/to/foo.js` (in the subset of JS supported by our frontend), the following snippet will build a CFG and DAIG, and fully evaluate the DAIG (i.e. compute a fixed-point on all paths from which program exit is reachable)

 ```
 module Daig = D1a.Daig.Make (My_dom)